MPolaris/onnx2tflite/readme.md

 - Deployment Support.
 Support output quantitative model, include fp16 quantization and uint8 quantization.
 - Code Friendly.
 I've been trying to keep the code structure simple and clear.
 ---
-## Cautions
-- Friendly to 2D vision CNN, and not support 3D CNN, bad support for math operation(such as channel change).
-- Please use [comfirm_acc.py](./test/comfirm_acc.py) comfirm output is correct after convertion, because some of methods rely on practice.
-- [comfirm_acc.py](./test/comfirm_acc.py) only support tflite, and tflite should not be any quantification.
----

 ## Pytorch -> ONNX -> Tensorflow-Keras -> Tensorflow-Lite